simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 			- subsequent stages to not run if previous stage doesn't succeed
 				- make things that are likely to fail (authenticated actions, network actions) happen earlier (don't want to do expensive/time-consuming commands if the whole job will fail)
 			- can specify artifacts to store/use after job finishes (and container is destroyed)
+			    - these can be output to S3 (useful for pipeline jobs, i.e. deploy a built artifact)
 		- Environement Variables
 			- available to each job (e.g. AWS_DEFAULT_REGION, CODEBUILD_BUILD_ID)
 				- Full list here: https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-env-vars.html